TFT Talks To Athers, Beefy, Nasser, and Bumble

 And as for I.T.Botham what can I say?
 He’s I.T.
 Botham.
 One of my heroes.
 He was affable and passionate.
 You could almost smell his self-assurance too.

-But the real star of the show, however, was Athers.
+But the real star of the show was Athers.
 The man just exudes calm authority.
 He dominated the room despite having the softest voice.
-I wish I had half of his composure.
+I wish I had half his composure.

 Mike Atherton is wasted in cricket.
 He should be prime minister or something.